Sit on the preacher bench with a dumbbell in each hand.

 With your elbows flexed, place the backs of your upper arms flat on the arm rest.

-Pronate your forearms (rotate them so that your palms face away from you).
+Pronate your wrists (rotate them so that your palms face away from you).

-Keeping your forearms pronated, inhale as you lower the dumbbells until your elbows are almost fully extended.
+Keeping your wrists pronated, inhale as you lower the dumbbells until your elbows are almost fully extended.

 Exhale as you curl the dumbbells back up toward your shoulders.

 At the top of the movement, hold for a count of two and squeeze your biceps.